onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 +++

 Part-to-part is able to perform non-blocking exchanges so here's how we're going to proceed:
-1. initiate the first exchange: each source element send its global id to all the target points it contains ;
+1. initiate the first exchange: each source element sends its global id to all the target points it contains ;
 2. overlap this communication by the computation of the interpolated *x* on the source side ;
 3. initiate the second exchange ;
 4. finalize both exchanges.